- Last OnlineYesterday, 3:23 PM

 I feel the pacing was a bit too much at times but okay overall.

 Maou Gakuen no Hangyakusha is supposed to be about a war between twenty-two ( I think) mighty foes.
 That is unfulfilled, as Maou Gakuen follows a Dragon Ball pattern.
 A strong opponent appears, the main cast trains and get stronger, defeats the villain and repeat.
 I can forgive the training part, Yuuto is training nonstop because he is human.
 That makes perfect sense.
 What doesn't make sense are the devil king candidates.
-They are supposed to all be mighty, each with unique abilities, yet two or three main villains fall after Yuuto reach a certain amount of mana.
+They are supposed to all be mighty, each with unique abilities, yet two or three main villains fall after Yuuto reaches a certain amount of mana.
 Yes, this can be excused as character development, but it is lazy writing.
 Yuuto defeats a villain after his mana reaches a certain number.
 From volume 4 forwards, the series really goes to being Yuuto team vs villain team vs unknown super-strong enemies.
-Candidates, who are introduced as massively individual characters who do not believe other people join a team in the brutal majority of cases.
+Candidates, who are introduced as massively individual characters who do not believe other people suddenly join a team in the brutal majority of cases.

 Let's talk about the setting for a bit.
 Maou gakuen no Hangyakusha is yet another series set in school.
 While this doesn't have to be a problem, you cannot deny this setting is overused in the modern light novel and manga. twenty-two devil king candidates, what if all of the candidates inherited a unique base?
 That sounds cool.
 Sure, you can have them visit a school if you so much want to, but twenty-two original areas already give a massive boost to the world.
 In Maou Gakuen, every candidate gets a palace, but these palaces are on the school grounds, and nobody uses them because someone might spy on them, and the candidates are nobility anyways, so they don't need it.